Get a free copy of our brand new ebook, RockIT Your Recruitment Business:

-Hi and welcome to this weeks – recruitment manager training tip.
+Hi and welcome to this weeks – recruitment business owner tip.

 I’m Nicky Coffin from Centred Excellence where we help recruitment business owners, managers and independent recruiters increase their results quickly by 50% to 250%.